terrimporter/SCVUIU_ITS_metabarcode_pipeline/README.md

 ## Part VIII - Taxonomic assignment

 Taxonomic assignments were performed using the Ribosomal Database Project (RDP) Classifier v2.12 (Wang et al., 2007).
 The ITS reference set is available with the RDP Classifier and is called with the -g flag.
-Read counts from the ESV x sample table were mapped to the RDP classifier taxonomic assignments using add_abundance_to_rdp_out3.plx .
-You can filter for high confidence taxonomic assignments by using a 0.80 bootstrap support cutoff for long queries or a 0.50 cutoff for queries shorter than 250 bp as recommended on the RDP Classifier website https://rdp.cme.msu.edu/classifier/classifier.jsp
+Read counts from the ESV x sample table were mapped to the RDP classifier taxonomic assignments using add_abundance_to_rdp_out4.plx .
+I also append the marker/primer name to each GlobalESV id.
+This is important if down the line you end up working with multiple markers.

+You can filter for high confidence taxonomic assignments by using a 0.80 bootstrap support cutoff for long queries or a 0.50 cutoff for queries shorter than 250 bp as recommended on the RDP Classifier website https://rdp.cme.msu.edu/classifier/classifier.jsp .

 ~~~linux
 #Classify the ITS sequences